silverbulletmd/silverbullet/website/Object/table.md

-Markdown table rows are indexed using the `table` tag, any additional tags can be added using [[Tags]] in any of its cells.
+Markdown table rows are indexed using the `table` tag, any additional tags can be added using [[Tag]] in any of its cells.

 | Title | Description Text |
 | --- | ----- |